 One challenge with balancing your older child’s needs with the baby’s is what to do when your hands are tied.
 Let’s say you’re nursing or feeding the baby and can’t be up and about with your older child.

 Put together a list of quiet or new toys (here’s a list of my recommendations) and activities your older child can do on his own.
 Then, when it’s time to feed the baby, give him the new toy to play with while you sit nearby to feed the baby.

 5. Highlight the cool things big kids can do that babies can’t

-Visitors are cooing over the baby and your eldest is getting less time and attention.
-Remind him how awesome it is being a big kid over a baby.
-Big kids get to run and play, talk, draw, eat yummy food.
+That’s why it’s important to remind him how awesome it is being a big kid over a baby.
+Big kids get to run and play, talk, draw, and eat yummy food.
 He can sleep later (or not as often), go to fun places, and otherwise get to do so many things his new sibling isn’t able to do yet.